zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 * After successful validation of all authentication factors, the OIDC provider grants the client an access token.
 * The client can then request from API ML Gateway the needed mainframe resources presenting the access token in the request.
 * The Gateway validates the access token at the provider's OIDC/introspection end-point.
 If the access token is validated, the outcome is cached for a short time.
 * In subsequent calls with the same token, the Gateway reuses the cached validation outcome.
 As such, round trips to the OIDC /introspection end-point are not required between short intervals, when the client needs to access multiple resources in a row to complete a unit of work.
-The caching interval is configurable with a default value of 30 seconds, a sufficient time allotment to allowc most client operations requiring multiple API requests to complete, while also providing adequate protection against unauthorized access.
+The caching interval is configurable with a default value of 20 seconds, a sufficient time allotment to allow most client operations requiring multiple API requests to complete, while also providing adequate protection against unauthorized access.
 * The API ML Gateway fetches the distributed user identity from the distributed access token and maps this user identity to the user mainframe identity using SAF.
 * The mainframe user identity is able to create mainframe user credentials (Zowe, SAF JWT, or pass-ticket) which are expected by the target mainframe service.